rizaarm/rizaarm/README.md

 - 👋 Hi, I’m Mohamed Riza
-- 👀 I’m interested in Webdevelopment.
+- 👀 I’m interested in Web development.
 Specially in Javascript
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on projects in Javascript
 - 📫 How to reach me? via rizaarm@gmail.com